-A variable is a designated container for storing a data or a value, which we give a name to access, manipulate, and reuse throughout the execution of the program.
+A variable is a designated container for storing a piece of data or a value, to which we give a name in order to access, manipulate, and reuse it throughout the program’s execution.

 Our program will have to manage data.
 In fact, that is its main function, to manipulate and manage data.
-And, somewhere we will have to store that data.
-That place is the variables.
+And, somewhere we have to store that data.
+That place is variables.

-It is often used the analogy that a variable is “like a box” where we store data.
-It is quite suitable and useful to explain the concept, so here comes this box!
+It is often said that a variable is “like a box” where we store data.
+It’s quite appropriate and useful for explaining the concept, so here comes this box!

 For example, we can have a variable called “age” that stores a person’s age.
-The first thing we see is that we have given our box a name, so we can access it, find it, and differentiate it from the others.
+The first thing we see is that we have given our box a name, to be able to find it and differentiate it from others.

-Now I take my box “age”, and inside I place the number 25.
-And we have another property of variables, which is that they are used to store things.
+Now I take my “age” box and place the number 25 inside.
+And we have another property of variables, which is that they serve to store things.
 Variables can contain different types of information, such as numbers, names, colors, or anything we need in our program.

-If at some point I want to check the age I have stored, I simply open the box and get the number 25.
+If at any point I want to check the age I saved, I simply open the box and get the number 25.

 The advantage of variables is that their content can change.
-But it is not necessary to change the box, our box “age” remains the same.
-We will simply change what it contains.
+But we don’t need to change the box itself; our “age” box remains the same.
+We are simply going to change what it contains.

-So a year later, when the person has a birthday, we can open the box “age”, change the number to 26, and close it again.
-Now, when we ask the box “age”, it will give us the updated number 26.
+So in a year, when the person has a birthday, we can open the “age” box, change the number to 26, and close it again.
+Now, when asking the “age” box, it will give us the updated number 26.

 In summary:

 A variable is called that because its content can vary.
-I know, it’s a bit broad to say that a variable varies, but that’s how it is (in contrast, those that cannot vary are called constants).
+I know, it’s a bit obvious to say a variable varies, but that’s how it is (in contrast, things that cannot vary are called constants).

-The value we can store can be anything allowed by the language.
-From a number to a string of text, or a more complex object like the complete list of orders from a factory.
+The value we can store can be anything the language allows.
+From a number, to a text string, or a more complex object like the complete list of orders from a factory.

 myText = "an impressive text"